-- 1. Surface finish incoming may look worse after anodizing - 2.
-Sharp edges can cause problems...burning - 3.
-Machining marks left by dull tooling are more noticeable after anodizing - 4.
-Uneven finishing from bead blasting or graining becomes more apparent after anodizing - 5.
-Poor tumbling or vibratory deburring techniques can leave soap residue or other contaminants on parts.
-Parts packed or left wet may cause corrosion - 6.
-Part on part impingement may result in nicks and dings - 7.
-Polished, grained or blasted parts from the customer often exhibit damage in transit or from normal handling. - 8.
-Metal chips in blind holes from the machining operation - 9.
-Oil residue in deep, blind holes - 10.
-Parts washers contaminated or inadequate, incomplete drying of parts - 11.
-Parts shipped in newspaper packing can "etch" material
+- Surface finish incoming may look worse after anodizing. - Sharp edges can cause problems (burning). - Machine marks left by dull tooling are more noticeable after anodizing. - Uneven finishing from bead blasting or graining becomes more apparent after anodizing. - Poor tumbling or vibratory deburring techniques can leave soap residue or other contaminants on parts.
+Parts packed or left wet may cause corrosion. - Parts on part impingement may result in nicks and dings. - Polished, grained, or blasted parts from the customer often exhibit damage in transit from normal handling. - Metal chips in blind holes from machining operation. - Oil residue in deep, blind holes. - Parts washers contaminated or inadequate, incomplete drying of parts. - Parts shipped in newspaper packing can "etch" material.